Symphoricarpos oreophilus: Distribution and habitat

+Ecology

 Many types of animal use this plant for food, especially in the early spring, when it is one of the first plants to bear leaves.
 Deer, elk, and livestock browse the foliage.
 Some small mammals use the shrubs for cover.
 Birds such as the yellow-billed magpie consume the fruits.

+Edibility

 The saponin-containing berries are inedible to humans.